felender7/Webmaps/README.md

 ## Getting Started

-Mapping is a Python application.
+Webmaps with Python and Folium application

 #### Requirements